Custom Input Source

 Implement a static create method and constructor:

-std::shared_ptr<YourCustomInput> YourCustomInput::create() {
+std::shared_ptr<YourCustomInput> YourCustomInput::Create() {

 auto input = std::shared_ptr<YourCustomInput>(new YourCustomInput());

-if (input->init()) {
+if (input->Init()) {

 return input;